Airedale Terrier

 Gender can also affect your dog’s health.
 For example, sterilizing or neutering your pet will help reduce its risk of certain cancers.
 Males are also more likely to develop urinary stones and hip dysplasia than females.

-The portion and calories your Airedale Terrier should be consuming depends on the dog’s size, age, and present health conditions, if any.
+The portion and calories a dog breed should be consuming depends on the dog’s size, age, and present health conditions, if any.

-However, it's important to maintain a healthy and nutrient-dense diet.
-Usually, they are recommended 1.5 cups or 2.5 cups of their dry food.
+However, it’s important to maintain a healthy and nutrient-dense diet.
+Usually, Airedale Terrier are recommended 1.5 cups or 2.5 cups of their dry food.

 As these are active dogs, you must keep a check that they are having enough to eat.
 You can check by examining whether his ribs are protruding or not.

 Treats and sweets are a good way of keeping Airedale happy and essential for training, but keeping a balance is crucial.
+Cheese can be a tasty and rewarding treat, but it should be given in moderation to avoid digestive issues.
 But be mindful not to overdo treats or overfeed in general can lead to obesity.

 While Airedale Terriers are generally robust and healthy, like any breed, they may be susceptible to certain health conditions.
 Here are some health considerations for Airedales: